Leif Peterson

-Dr. Peterson is a member of the Institute for Electrical and Electronics Engineers (IEEE), and a member of its Computational Intelligence Society (CIS), and served on the IEEE-CIS Bioinformatics and Bioengineering Technical Committee (BBTC), and the IEEE-CIS-BBTC Task Force on Neural Networks.
+Peterson is a senior member of SIREN - SocietĂ Italiana Reti Neuroniche (Italian Neural Network Society), senior member of Institute for Electrical and Electronics Engineers (IEEE) and a senior member of its Computational Intelligence Society (CIS).
+He served on the IEEE-CIS Bioinformatics and Bioengineering Technical Committee (BBTC) and the IEEE-CIS-BBTC Task Force on Neural Networks.

 Research Areas